jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

 ### 1. Compose Hello-World
-1. Run the following:
-Download the lab files
-`wget https://bit.ly/comp-files -O docker-compose.zip`
-Extract the lab files
+1. Enter the compose lab directory:
-`sudo apt-get update && sudo apt-get install -y unzip`
-`unzip docker-compose.zip`
+`cd $HOME/docker-fun/labs/07-compose/compose`

 List files in the compose directory
-`cd compose`

 `ls`

 The following items will be present:
     ```
     example1  example2  example3